CDCgov/dibbs-ecr-viewer/containers/trigger-code-reference/data/README.md

 ## Running the script

 1. Get set up to run the TCRS locally ([see here](../README.md#running-from-python-source-code))
-2. Ensure dev dependencies are installed with `pip install -r dev-requirements.txt`
+2. Ensure dependencies have been installed
 3. Update (or create) your `.env` file to include your TES API key.
 Ex: `TES_API_KEY=xxxx....`
 4. If a `tes.db` file already exists in the `/data` directory, go ahead and delete it
 5. Navigate into the `/data` directory (`cd /data`) and run the `seed_tes_data.py` script with `python seed_tes_data.py`.
 This will create the `tes.db` file and load it with data from the TES API